SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 % 	^ handle
 % ]]]

-Note that we could have  sent the message `aDieHandle sumWithDie: self` as body of `sumWithHandle:` definition.
+Note that we could have sent the message `aDieHandle sumWithDie: self` as the body of `sumWithHandle:` definition.

-Figure *@figDieDoubleDispatchFull@* shows the full set up.
-We suggest to follow the execution of messages for the different cases to understand that just sending a new message to the argument and relying on method dispatch produces modular conditional execution.
+Figure *@figDieDoubleDispatchFull@* shows the full setup.
+We suggest following the execution of messages for the different cases to understand that just sending a new message to the argument and relying on method dispatch produces modular conditional execution.
 Now the following test should pass and we are done.

 ```